How Often Should I Replace My Hearing Aids?

 Without regular maintenance, the performance of your hearing aids may change gradually over time, as microphones, speakers, and other important technical components become “clogged up” with moisture, wax, and other debris.
 Here’s the kicker: I have encountered a number of patients who just “live with it,” without realizing they can actually do something to improve the situation.
 Sometimes the solution is as simple as changing a wax filter on the speaker, or brushing debris out of the microphone ports.
 Other times it may require sending the hearing aid to the factory for disassembly and internal-cleaning or (worst case scenario) a complete overhaul (new microphones, speakers, amplifiers, etc).

-Bottom Line: If your hearing aids aren’t performing well, you should consider cleaning and/or repairing them before purchasing new hearing aids.
-Ask your provider to perform a “text-box measurement” to see if your hearing aids are performing to the manufacturer specifications.
+If your hearing aids aren’t performing well, you should consider cleaning and/or repairing them before purchasing new hearing aids.
+Ask your provider to perform a “test-box measurement” to see if your hearing aids are performing to the manufacturer specifications.
 If they aren’t, they probably need some attention.

 2. Are your current hearing aids fully meeting your hearing needs?